AmateurECE/meta-ethantwardy/meta-email-gadget/README.md

 # Setting up the Test Environment

 1. Create a test image: `truncate -s 256M email-data/ethantwardy.com.img`
-1. Create a GPT label and one primary partition to contain a btrfs partition.
+1. Create a GPT label and one primary partition to contain a btrfs filesystem.
 1. Follow the data partition setup instructions in the previous section.
 1. Setup the rest of the data: